 Does Formatting an SD Card Delete Everything?

 A single-word answer to the question “does formatting an SD card delete everything?” would have to be “yes”.
-However, not everything is black and white, so a two-word answer is factually more correct: “It depends”.
+However, the more accurate two-word answer is: ‘It depends’.

-• A full/complete format or a secure erase will also overwrite any data on the SD card, rendering it unrecoverable.
+• A full/complete format will not only delete the references to the data but also manually overwrite any data on the SD card with zeroes, rendering it unrecoverable.

 How to Format SD Card without Losing Data on Windows 10/11